Incorporate Approval Software into Your Scope Management Plan

 Documenting and Tracking Changes

 No matter the project, changes are to be expected.
 The trick is not allowing these requests to get out of hand.
-You need a system able to manage and track feedback and changes in an organized way so nothing sneaks past you without being properly assessed and approved.
+You need a system able to manage and track feedback and changes in an organized way so nothing sneaks past without being properly assessed and approved.

 Audit and Assess Processes